uga-libraries/web-download/documentation/testing_instructions.md

    - Input CSV: file URL does not contain a slash
    - Expected result:
       - Downloads everything in the report with the correct file name (entire URL)
-      - The log has no errors
+      - download_log.csv has no errors

 2. URL ends with /download
    - Input CSV: file URLs that end with /text/download
    - Expected result:
       - Downloads everything in the report with the correct file name ("text")
-      - The log has no errors
+      - download_log.csv has no errors

 3. Typical URL
    - Input CSV: file URL includes at least one slash from http:// and does not end with /download
    - Expected result:
       - Downloads everything in the report with the correct file name (whatever is after the last /)
-      - The log has no errors
+      - download_log.csv has no errors

 4. Adding PDF extension